brettz9/asyouwish/README.md

 Obviously allowing privileges may be dangerous if used by a malicious site (as with addons), so there needs to be a way to inform the user that there is a request and allow them to refuse or accept.
-AsYouWish tries to provide this (the beta is also available for testing via the Mozilla [Addon Builder](https://builder.addons.mozilla.org/package/164286/latest/) site, though I have to emphasize again that this has not been reviewed for security!
+AsYouWish tries to provide this (the latest beta is also available for testing via the Mozilla [Addon Builder](https://builder.addons.mozilla.org/package/164286/latest/) site, though I have to emphasize again that this has not been reviewed for security (and it is missing localization information, including detailed warnings)!

 Access is granted to specific URLs, not including the query string/hash.
 Privileges do not apply site or even folder wide to allow a greater sense